- »Teaching & Learning

 - »Technology, Vocational, Information and Business Education

 Since National Curriculum Design and Technology was introduced as a core subject, Collingwood has maintained its position as a curriculum innovator and leader in the field of Design and Technology, both in the classroom and with the numerous after-College clubs and enrichment activities offered by the department.

 Such problems rarely have just one possible solution and require students to develop a different set of thinking skills to those in normal academia.
 Through the study of Design and Technology, students are involved in applying knowledge and principles to enable them to analyse, design, plan, manufacture and evaluate.

 Facilities and Resources

 Kingston – V Block, is home to 2 Resistant Materials workshops, 1 Engineering Workshop, 1 Electronics workshop, 1 Graphic Design / CAD room with PC’s and a further room with PCs also used for CAD CAM.
-It also includes a central CAD/CAM fabrication area with laser cutters, 3D Printer and CNC machinery.
+It also includes a central CAD/CAM fabrication area with laser cutters, 5 3D Printers, laptop trolley and CNC machinery.

 Links to useful web pages: